desktop/desktop/docs/technical/future-application-structure.md

-# Application Structure
+# Future Application Structure

-This document is a work in progress but covers where things can be found and explains how things are organized in the GitHub Desktop source.
+This document is a work in progress which covers where things should be found and outlines how things will be organized in the GitHub Desktop source.

-**Note:** this is an aspirational document and to be used as a starting point for discussions, and doesn't currently reflect reality.
+**Note:** this document will be updated over time because this will be an incremental process, with lots of unknowns, and we want to continue to ship features while doing this work

 ## `app/src`